A general framework to quantify deviations from structural assumptions in the analysis of nonstationary function-valued processes: Methodology

 \begin{Remark}[A consistent sequential local covariance operator] {\rm Replacing $\tilde{w}^{(\omega)}_{\bf,s,t}$ in \eqref{eq1} with $w_{s,t}=\mathrm{1}_{s=t}$, where $\mathrm{1}_A$ denotes the indicator function of the set $A$, reduces the statistic \eqref{eq:Fint} to a sequential estimator of the local covariance operator ${\C}^{(u)}_{0}$, which is defined in \eqref{deq40}.
-The method of proof can be straightforwardly adjusted to obtain that the results in this paper hold for this estimator under simplified assumptions.
-For example, we may drop Assumption \ref{as:smooth}--\ref{as:Weights} and the use of the bandwidth parameter $\bf$. } \end{Remark}
+The method of proof can be straightforwardly adjusted to obtain that the results in this paper hold for this estimator under simplified assumptions. } \end{Remark}